AndroidSteve/Rubik-Cube-Wizard/Rubik Solver/README.txt

   o  User gesture style.

 To Do:
-  o  Refactor out parameter subsystem.
+  o  Move control mode variables out of MainActivity.